1Can I buy these in sections?

 4Will the curbing crack?

 Under normal conditions and taking the necessary precautions, your curbing should look great for many years to come.
 There is a chance, because we are in Minnesota, that there could be a hairline crack at some point in your curb’s life.
-We use polypropylene fibers to reinforce the concrete, air entranced cement, and a variable gas powered curb machine for greater companions and curb strength, and cut control joints about every 2 feet to control the expansion/contraction process.
+We use an admixture to reinforce the concrete, air entranced cement, and a variable gas-powered curb machine for greater companions and curb strength, and cut control joints about every 2 feet to control the expansion/contraction process.
 No one will guarantee totally against cracking.
 If they do, read the fine print.
-1/8″ steel cable is run through the entire curb during the extrusion process to minimize shifting and/or separation.
+A 1/8-inch hot dipped galvanized steel cable is run through the entire curb during the extrusion process to minimize shifting and/or separation.

 5What colors and stamp patterns are available?